Animiral/go-strength-model/README.md

 This repository contains scripts, utilities and material for my strength model based on KataGo, which is the subject of my master thesis.

-The strength model is a neural network model which uses the existing KataGo infrastructure and a new additional strength head component to predict players' strength rating from recent moves played.
+The strength model is a neural network model which uses the existing KataGo network to interpret Go positions and moves.
+It uses the internal result representation of KataGo as input in its own architecture to predict players' strength rating from recent moves played.
 This document gives you step-by-step instructions for training and running the strength model.

 Python scripts are located in the `python` subdirectory.
 By convention, we dump CSV files in the `csv` subdirectory, which you may need to create first.